 Individual instruction from beginning through advanced levels is offered on orchestral instruments, piano, saxophone, guitar, recorder, and voice.
-Chamber music, large ensembles and jazz ensembles also are offered.
+Chamber music, large ensembles, and jazz ensembles are also offered.

-The School's music theory instruction ranges from the basics of reading pitch and rhythm in treble and bass clef to complex advanced analysis.
-All music students are urged to take theory, applied instruction and ensemble classes simultaneously to provide the strongest foundation for all future study.
+The school's music theory instruction ranges from the basics of reading pitch and rhythm in treble and bass clef to complex advanced analysis.
+All music students are urged to take theory, applied instruction, and ensemble classes simultaneously to provide the strongest foundation for all future study.

 Audition and Placement

-Typically, an interview with the chair or coordinator of the area is required; the interview may include an audition.
+Typically, an interview with the chair or coordinator of the area is required and the interview may include an audition.
 The purpose of the interview and audition is to place the student with the appropriate private teacher.
-Wait lists may be maintained for the most popular areas; thus, early inquiry and registration are strongly recommended.
-Large and small ensembles also require auditions; please see ensembles for audition details.Instrument Rental
+Wait lists may be maintained for the most popular areas; thus, early inquiry and registration is strongly recommended.
+Large and small ensembles also require auditions.
+Please see ensembles for audition details.Instrument Rental